LightJason/Java-AgentSpeak/readme.md

 * arithmetic expression operator priority
 * Prolog list ```[H|T]``` structure
 * fix repair plan definition only for goals / syntax format and event handling must be discussed
+* callback for actions to create concurrent calls after the action is finished
+* communication definition / drop equal messages / each message triggers only one event